 The road in follows well-maintained unsealed gravel roads used extensively by loggers in the region.
 We managed the trip in our large campervan, so most 2WDs should have no problem.

 The best way to reach the site is to drive to Mathinna and then head east on Mathinna Road (sealed).
-Next, turn left onto the unsealed Evercreech Road and continue on this for 10 kilometres before arriving at your destination.
+Next, turn left onto the unsealed Evercreech Road and continue for 10 km before arriving at your destination.

 Just keep an eye out for logging trucks!